UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/ServerConfiguration.md

 This is the Google OAuth2.0 Client ID.
 It is essentially a "username" for their API, but should be kept secret I believe.
-(TODO: document how to get one of these.)
+See [GoogleAuthCredentials](./GoogleAuthCredentials.md) for how to create a client ID.

 #### clientSecret

 This is the Google OAuth2.0 Client Secret.
 This is essentially a "password" for their API, and MUST be kept secret.
-(TODO: document how to get one of these.)
+See [GoogleAuthCredentials](./GoogleAuthCredentials.md) for how to create a client secret.

 #### publicURL